 What is occupational health?

-Developed more than a decade ago, Baptist Health’s Occupational Health program consists of physicians, physical and occupational therapists, and business and medical professionals committed to employment testing programs which effectively reduce workplace injury incidence and workplace injury costs.
+Developed more than two decades ago, Baptist Health’s Occupational Health program consists of physicians, physical and occupational therapists, and business and medical professionals committed to employment testing programs which effectively reduce workplace injury incidence and workplace injury costs.

 Employers utilizing Baptist Health Occupational Health or their own customized comprehensive prevention and work management program are experiencing average work injury reductions of 50 percent during the first year of implementation with continued reductions in the second and third years.
 You can expect significant reductions of injury claims, reductions in lost time, increased worker productivity, decreased turnover and diminished incidences of fraud and abuse.
 And, your employees will be safer and your company more profitable.